PeterS111/Tibetan_Translator_GPT/README.md

 author: PeterS

-This repository is dedicate to the development of Tibetan translation machine through fine-tuning of GPT models.
+This repository is dedicated to the development of Tibetan translation machine through fine-tuning of GPT models.

 ### Samples